 The grant of a licence does not affect the licensee’s obligations to comply with any other written law in relation to the matters covered by the licence.

-30. Transfer of licence
+30. Licence, transfer of

 (1) The Authority may transfer a licence.

 (2) An application for the transfer of a licence is to be —